RecruITmentLatAM/Booleans/README.md

 (Software tester OR "QA Testing" OR " QA Engineer" OR "Test Automation" OR "Testing mobile) (Software tester OR "QA Testing" OR " QA Engineer" OR "Test Automation) ("QA Testing" OR " QA Engineer" OR "Test Automation" OR "Testing mobile" OR "Junit")

+Booleanos to Golang with AWS
+("Go" OR "Golang") AND ("AWS" OR "GraphQL")
+("Go" OR "Golang") AND ("AWS" OR "GraphQL") AND Typescript "Go" OR "Golang" AND "Package" OR "Go package"
+("Go" OR "Golang") AND ("AWS" OR "Amazon web services")